 6. Educational Opportunity Program (EOP) Grant

 New York State students who are educationally and economically disadvantaged are admitted to the University's Educational Opportunity Program (EOP) on the basis of their prospects for academic success.
-The University's program enrolls more than 640 new and continuing students each year.
+The University's program enrolls about 636 new and continuing students each year.
 An applicant must be: (1) a New York State resident; and (2) academically disadvantaged according to definitions promulgated by the State University; and (3) economically disadvantaged according to guidelines approved by the Board of Regents and the Director of the Budget.
 Selection of eligible applicants is made by University at Albany personnel in accordance with the New York State regulations that govern the program.
 The amount of financial assistance provided to eligible EOP participants is dependent on financial need as determined by the University and availability of funds.

 7. Aid for Part-Time Study (APTS)

 This program provides tuition assistance to undergraduate New York State residents matriculated in a degree program and enrolled for three to eleven credits per semester.
 The family New York State taxable income cannot exceed $50,550 in the case of dependent students and $34,250 if the student is independent.
 Award amounts are determined by the Office of Financial Aid and cannot exceed tuition charges or $1,000 per semester, whichever is less.
 Applications and additional information are available at www.albany.edu/financialaid or in the Student Financial Center, CC G-26.